 Feeling that his running abilities would transfer well to bobsleigh, Barnett decided to give the ice track a try.
 Named to the national development team, he made his competitive debut in November 2013 at the North American Cup stop in Calgary, helping push Justin Kripps to four-man silver.
-He made his World Cup debut less than two weeks later,.
+He made his World Cup debut less than two weeks later.
 In January 2014, he stood atop the World Cup podium with Kripps in Königssee, Germany after winning the two-man event.
 At Sochi 2014, he and Kripps were the top-ranked Canadian sled in the two-man event with their sixth-place finish.
 Barnett did not compete internationally in 2015-16 or 2016-17.
 In his return to the World Cup circuit in 2017-18, he won a bronze medal in St. Moritz as a member of Christopher Spring’s four-man crew.
+He was also a member of Spring’s four-man crew at PyeongChang 2018.

 A little more about Bryan…